outerforce/crawler/README.md

 # crawler
-This is a simple tool for crawling the data on github
+This is a simple tool for crawling the bug reports and commit messages of github repositories